k98kurz/simplebooks/asyncql_dox.md

 - tx_ids: A list of transaction IDs.
 - balances: A dict mapping account IDs to tuple[EntryType, int] balances.
-- ledger: The related Ledger.
-Setting raises TypeError if the precondition check fails.
+- ledger: The related `Ledger`.
+Attempting to set to a non-`Ledger` raises a `TypeError`.
-- transactions: The related Transactions.
-Setting raises TypeError if the precondition check fails.
+- transactions: The related `Transaction`s.
+Attempting to set to a non-`Transaction` raises a `TypeError`.
-- archived_transactions: The related ArchivedTransactions.
-Setting raises TypeError if the precondition check fails.
+- archived_transactions: The related `ArchivedTransaction`s.
+Attempting to set
+to a non-`ArchivedTransaction` raises a `TypeError`.

 #### Methods